BetterGR/homework-microservice/README.md

 #### 1. Run the Service Using the Makefile

-- Start the server and client:
+- compile the protofiles for the homework microservice:
   ```bash
   make
   ```